zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/bulk-read.md

 For example, you deserialize a JSON file into a list of `Customer` with the `CustomerID` and a few other properties populated.
 Then you want to retrieve those customers from the database to update those properties.

-A frequent solution is using the LINQ `Contains` method to retrieves those customers such as:
+A frequent solution is using the LINQ `Contains` method to retrieve those customers such as:

 ```csharp
 var customerIDs = deserializedCustomers.Select(x => x.CustomerID).ToList();